Frequently Asked Questions (FAQ’s)

 The Sinew Fund is especially interested in projects that demonstrate collaborations, artistic activities outside the studio, creative artistic activities that further the continuum of Lakota arts practices, and projects to occur in community spaces.
 We encourage you to look over our scoring matrix before developing your application.
 Panelists will use this exact matrix/criteria to evaluate applications.

-• We will provide ten to fifteen grants of $2,500 or $5,000 each for a total of $60,000 in grant funding annually.
-We will divide the funding into two calls each year to support the seasonality of Lakota visual creatives’ work, with approximately $30,000 distributed in each round of funding.
+(Individually led projects may request $5,000.
+Lead Organizers of collaborative projects may request $10,000.)
+The program will divide the funding into two calls each year to support the seasonality of Lakota visual creatives’ work, with approximately $30,000 distributed in each round of funding.
 In addition, limited travel funds are available to those traveling more than 250 miles for their project.
 The amount of travel support available will vary each round depending on the status of funded projects.
-Individually led projects may request $2,500.
-Lead Organizers of collaborative projects may request $5,000.

 • We prefer that you seek funding after you have a strong concept, timeline, and list of people or organizations you might be working with.
 We are looking for solid, feasible projects.
 You should prove in your application that your project can happen.
 The more you have planned before you apply, the better.
 We can accept projects that have already begun.
 Similarly, we can accept projects that will commence within a year of the grant deadline.
 We cannot, however, accept already finished projects that are seeking reimbursement.
 If you are unable to complete your project within one year, we expect you to be in communication with Sinew Fund and propose a revised timeline.